boxiangliu/cpi_contact/README.md

 # Dependencies

 We have only tested this package with python 3.8 and with the following dependencies.
-This package may work with similar configurations but has not been tested yet.
+This package should work with similar configurations but we have not tested yet.
 ```
 python == 3.8.6
 pyyaml == 5.3.1
+urllib
+tqdm == 4.56.0
 ```